Analysis | Ginni Thomas’s texts are a new reminder of the extent to which the fringe infected American power

 It’s also worth remembering the putative rationale for these scores of people trying to block Trump’s ouster from the White House: a complex and often completely delusional set of claims about the election having been stolen.
 To be fair, some of those Republicans in Congress probably didn’t believe those claims; Sen. Ted Cruz (R-Tex.) seemed to be operating more from opportunism than from misinformation.
-While Trump surrounded himself with people from outside the government who clearly believed the most far-flung nonsense, it’s not even clear the extent to which he himself thought some of these theories were viable, though he nevertheless treated them as useful to his political survival and publicly espoused them.
+While Trump surrounded himself with people from outside the government who appeared to believe the most far-flung nonsense, it’s not even clear the extent to which he himself thought some of these theories were viable, though he nevertheless treated them as useful to his political survival and publicly espoused them.

 This is what makes the text messages unearthed by The Washington Post’s Bob Woodward and CBS News’s Robert Costa so significant.
-In the weeks after the 2020 election, White House chief of staff Mark Meadows exchanged more than two dozen messages with a prominent conservative activist, Virginia “Ginny” Thomas, centered on encouraging Trump and Meadows to continue to fight to hold power, at times describing the situation in near-religious terms.
+In the weeks after the 2020 election, White House chief of staff Mark Meadows exchanged more than two dozen messages with a prominent conservative activist, Virginia “Ginni” Thomas, centered on encouraging Trump and Meadows to continue to fight to hold power, at times describing the situation in near-religious terms.

 “You guys fold, the evil just moves fast down underneath you all,” one message to Meadows read.
 “Lots of intensifying threats coming to ACB and others.”

 The “ACB” there is Amy Coney Barrett, the Supreme Court justice who had been confirmed by the Senate less than a month prior.
-The author of the message was presumably privy to the threats Barrett faced thanks to her husband: Supreme Court Justice Clarence Thomas.
-Of all of the messages that Ginny Thomas sent to Meadows, this one stands out as a reminder to us — if not to Meadows, who needed no reminder — of how far into the upper echelon of American power the push to steal the presidency rose, to say nothing of the delusions that fueled that push.
+The author of the message was presumably privy to the threats Barrett faced, thanks to her husband: Supreme Court Justice Clarence Thomas.
+Of all of the messages that Ginni Thomas sent to Meadows, this one stands out as a reminder to us — if not to Meadows, who needed no reminder — of how far into the upper echelon of American power the push to steal the presidency rose, to say nothing of the delusions that fueled that push.

 Ginni Thomas has been a far-right activist for a long time.
-Well before Trump was outlasting impotent frustration over his indifference to expected norms, the Thomases had weathered those rocky waters.
+Well before Trump was outlasting impotent frustration over his indifference to expected norms, the Thomases had weathered those turbulent waters.
 Even when Ginni Thomas on Jan.
 6, 2021, offered praise on Facebook for the protesters who attended Trump’s rally near the White House that morning, it was seen as a well-of-course situation more than anything.

 When we subsequently learned that Thomas herself had attended that rally, the calculus didn’t shift very much.
 One of the things America has learned about itself in recent years is that removing Band-Aids slowly really does reduce the sting.